 Planning a special meal for two?
 Set the table with your best tablecloth and make sure the china, glasses, and silverware glow.
 As a finishing touch, decorate the table with rose petals.
 Create a pattern of your own, or array the rose petals in a pretty pile in the center, perhaps surrounding a candle.

 Tip: Avoid putting rose petals around the perimeter of your table.
-Unless you secure them with a glue gun, rose petals will fall to the floor if they're brushed against or blown by wind or a table or overhead fan.
+Unless you secure them with a glue gun, rose petals will fall to the floor if they're brushed against or blown by wind or an overhead fan.

 Rose Petals + Floating Candles Centerpiece